 Who uses PowerShell?

-With PowerShell heavily integrated into all currently supported versions of Windows desktop and Windows Server operating systems and freely available to macOS and Linux users, anyone who wants to can use PowerShell.
+PowerShell is heavily integrated into all currently supported versions of Windows desktop and Windows Server operating systems.
+It’s also freely available to macOS and Linux users.
+All this means that anyone who wants to can use PowerShell.
 However, the userbase that benefits the most from PowerShell is IT professionals and power users, especially those that can leverage PowerShell’s automation capabilities.

 What are the different types of PowerShell consoles?

-• Windows PowerShell Integrated Scripting Environment (ISE): The Windows PowerShell ISE has been included in the Microsoft Windows operating systems since Windows 7 SP1.
+Windows PowerShell Integrated Scripting Environment (ISE): The Windows PowerShell ISE has been included in the Microsoft Windows operating system since Windows 7 SP1.
 The Windows PowerShell ISE is a graphical user interface designed to help users build, modify, test, run, and open PowerShell scripts.
-While still popular, Microsoft has dropped feature development for PowerShell ISE, though it continues to receive security and high-priority servicing fixes.
-Additionally, Windows PowerShell ISE only supports up to PowerShell version 5.1 and does not support newer versions, like PowerShell 7.
+While still popular, Microsoft has dropped feature development for PowerShell ISE.
+However, it continues to receive security and high-priority servicing fixes.
+Additionally, Windows PowerShell ISE only supports versions up to PowerShell 5.1 and does not support newer versions, like PowerShell 7.

-• VS Code: Visual Studio Code, commonly referred to as VS Code, is a free, lightweight code editor developed by Microsoft.
+VS Code: Visual Studio Code, commonly referred to as VS Code, is a free, lightweight code editor developed by Microsoft.
 It supports a wide variety of popular programming languages, including Python, C++, PHP, Ruby, JavaScript, PowerShell, and many more.
-Through installable extensions, VS Code offers a great feature set, including IntelliSense, script debugging, syntax highlighting, as well as support for PowerShell versions 3 to 5.1 and all versions of PowerShell Core.
+Through installable extensions, VS Code offers a great feature set, including IntelliSense, script debugging, and syntax highlighting.
+It also supports PowerShell versions 3 to 5.1 and all versions of PowerShell Core.
 VS Code is highly customizable by installing Microsoft and community-developed extensions.

 Unlike other CLIs, PowerShell commands are known as cmdlets (pronounced command-lets).
 PowerShell cmdlets are instances of .NET classes and not stand-alone executables.
-For example, the commonly used command prompt command, ipconfig, runs the ipconfig executable.
+For example, the commonly used Command Prompt command ipconfig runs the ipconfig executable.

 To get a list of all the currently available cmdlets in your PowerShell environment, run the Get-Command cmdlet.